 Becoming zero waste may not be a realistic goal for food industry professionals just yet; however, experts suggest that focusing on what can be controlled is helpful in pragmatically decreasing overall wastefulness.
-Thankfully, there are many tips you can implement to assist in reducing wastefulness, including-
+Thankfully, there are many tips you can implement to take action in reducing food waste, including-

 - Installing a POS system with detailed inventory tracking to help manage your food costs and know what products are being used and which are being wasted.

-- Donating uneaten food to your staff or shelter.
+- Donating uneaten food to your staff, a shelter, or a food recovery center.
 For the more technically savvy, there are apps to help tackle food waste and assist in the process.

 - Making a group effort, including your entire staff when brainstorming and formulating practices to decrease your establishment's eco-footprint.
 Together, create a food waste management plan that everyone feels comfortable with, and inspired to participate in.